 - American Capital Energy & Infra appoints Citigroup's Abhay Pande as managing director

 - With few big deals, private equity moves to be Asia's new banker

 SAIF Partners is a private equity fund with $4 billion assets under the management.
 It provides early-stage and growth-stage capital to companies operating in Asia.
 The firm seeks to invest in consumer products and services, technology, media, education, telecom, financial services, healthcare, travel and tourism and manufacturing sectors with a focus on China, India, Korea, Hong Kong and Taiwan.
 It typically invests between $10 million and $100 million in one or more rounds of financing for a significant minority stake in its portfolio companies.
-The company was founded in 2001 and is based in Beijing, China with additional office in Hong Kong and Shanghai.
+The company was founded in 2001 and is based in Hong Kong, China with additional offices in Beijing and Shanghai.

 - SAIF Partners checks out of MakeMyTrip with multi-bagger returns

 - Exclusive: SAIF Partners’ portfolio firm on the block